-Critical Skills & General Employment Permits
+Ireland Work Permits for Employers: Critical Skills & General Employment Permit Guide

 Hire non-EEA talent with confidence.
 This guide explains everything employers need to know about Ireland’s Critical Skills and General Employment Permits, including eligibility, requirements, and the application process.